 - Do not repeat the same link text multiple times on a page.

 - Add "Alt Text" for every single image that you upload into Sitecore.
 Alt Text is a brief description of the image (less than 60 characters).

 - Never upload an image that has text in it.
 For example, never post an image of a flier because text in an image cannot be read by search engines or screen readers.
 Instead, re-key the content from the flier into a web page.

 - Resize images before uploading into Sitecore.
 Refer to the image resizing instructions for recommended dimensions and file sizes.

-- Write clear and accurate page content
+- Write clear and accurate page content.

-- Use "heading 2" and "heading 3" sub-heading styles within your content
+- Use "heading 2" and "heading 3" sub-heading styles within your content.

-- If you create a new page, write a "Title Tag" for the page and put it in the "HTML Title Tag" field.
-It should follow this format: [description of page] - [department name] - Loyola University Maryland (e.g. Request Form - Marketing and Communications - Loyola University Maryland).
-Try to keep the Title Tag to 65 characters or less and make sure it is unique from any other page on your site.
+- Populate the "HTML Title Tag" field for every page.
+It should follow this format: [description of page] - [department name] - Loyola University Maryland.
+For example: Request Form - Marketing and Communications - Loyola University Maryland.
+The HTML Title Tag should be 65 characters or less and should be unique from any other page on your site.

 If you are posting a PDF, please contact the office of marketing and communications at ext.
-5025 or www.loyola.edu/marcomm/webupdate and we can help optimize it for search engines and accessibility.
+5042 or www.loyola.edu/marcomm/webupdate and we can help optimize it for search engines and accessibility.

 If you are posting or linking to a video, it must have either captioning or a transcript.
 Contact the office of marketing and communications at ext.
-5025 or www.loyola.edu/marcomm/webupdate for assistance.
+5042 or www.loyola.edu/marcomm/webupdate for assistance.